Dmarky9873/A-Minimal-Approach-to-Fake-News-Detection/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you think you have found a security vulnerability, please **DO NOT** disclose it publicly until we’ve had a chance to fix it.
+If you think you have found a security vulnerability, please **DO NOT** disclose it publicly until I've had a chance to fix it.
 Please don’t report security vulnerabilities using GitHub issues, email me personally at markussondan@gmail.com.